-The idea for the project was developed by scientists in Germany and Brazil.
+Scientists in Germany and Brazil developed the idea for the project.
 Together, they wrote a funding proposal that was granted in the summer of 2010.

 As a first important step in realizing this massive undertaking, the team needed to find an appropriate location for the research site.
 In a second step, the site and access to it were developed.